tinyMLx/tinyMLx.github.io/_pages/4D/index.md

 {% include feature_row id="join" type="center" %}

-If you want to be more involved with our effort to help improve access to TinyML educational materials and hardware resources worldwide reach out to us at edu@tinyML.org!
+If you want to be more involved with our effort to help improve access to TinyML educational materials and hardware resources worldwide reach out to us at {% include email %}!

 {% include feature_row id="courses" type="center" %}